 7. Purple = Back-up Lights (Sometimes another color.)

-7-Pin Connectors like the one pictured here are very common for RV’s.
+7-Pin Connectors like the one pictured are very common for RV’s and other biggerish trailers.
+This is the style we recommend.
 Other styles exist — though the pin-outs are often different.
 Several industrial styles are similar and definately use different pins.

 It is OK to leave a pin or two blank (unused and unconnected).
-If you want Auxiliary Power, for instance, but don’t have and don’t want back-up lights, then just leave that wire out.
+For instance, if you want Auxiliary Power, but don’t have back-up lights, then just leave the purple wire out.
 A blank spot (unconnected pin) doesn’t hurt anything.